Overdraft fees could drop to as low as $3 under new Biden proposal

 Caving to popular and political pressure, most of the biggest banks have added safeguards to customers’ accounts to allow them to bring the balance back into positive territory before they incur a fee.
 Bank of America, once considered by industry critics to be the biggest abuser of overdraft fees, cut its fee from $35 to $10 two years ago and says revenue from overdraft fees is now less than 10% of what it had been.

+The banking industry has been preparing for the CFPB proposal for months, and is expected to fight the new regulations vigorously.
+The regulations are likely to end up in a protracted legal battle that could reach the Supreme Court.

+“If enacted, this proposal could deprive millions of Americans of a deeply valued emergency safety net while simultaneously pushing more consumers out of the banking system,” said Lindsey Johnson, president and CEO of the Consumer Bankers Association, the trade and lobby organization for the larger consumer banks.

-While overdraft fees have fallen in recent years, a Bankrate survey found that 91% of bank accounts still can charge overdraft fees.
+While not as reliant on overdraft fee income as they used to be, a Bankrate survey found that 91% of bank accounts still can charge overdraft fees.

 If the rule is adopted and survives political and legal challenges, the new regulations would go into effect in the autumn of 2025.